jncc/s1-ard-processor/README.md

 Where <hostpath> is the path on the host to the mounted folder

-Convert Docker image to Singularity image
+Convert Docker image to Apptainer image
 -----------------------------------------

 Run a local docker registry